pacharanero/checktick/docs/authentication-and-permissions.md

 - **Create**: authenticated users can create surveys.
 The creator becomes the owner.
 - **Update/Delete/Custom actions**: allowed only if `can_edit_survey` is true (CREATOR and EDITOR roles for survey members).

-User management operations (adding/removing collaborators) require `can_manage_survey_users` permission, which is restricted to survey CREATORs, organization ADMINs, and survey owners.
+User management operations (adding/removing collaborators) require `can_manage_survey_users` permission, which is restricted to:

+- Organization surveys only (surveys with organization)
+- Survey CREATORs, organization ADMINs, and survey owners
+- **Individual users (surveys without organization) will receive 403 Forbidden when attempting to manage memberships**

 Error behavior:

 - 401 Unauthorized: missing/invalid/expired JWT
-- 403 Forbidden: logged in but insufficient permissions on the object
+- 403 Forbidden: logged in but insufficient permissions on the object (including individual users attempting to share surveys)

 Additional protections: